-If you're a tenant, there are a things you can do to improve the health and comfort of the property you are renting.
+If you're a tenant, there are things you can do to improve the health and comfort of the property you are renting.

 Changes to the Residential Tenancies Act (RTA) aim to make homes warmer, drier and safer for the million New Zealanders who live in rented accommodation.
 Landlords are now required to provide a statement on new tenancy agreements about the location, type and condition of insulation in the home.